-- Laptops pose a postural risk to users when used for long periods: (as a rule of thumb more than 2 hours per day). - Ideally the keyboard and screen should be separate, with the top third of the screen at eye level, this can be achieved through: - Using a docking station (preferred) with screen in an upright position. - Using with a separate monitor, keyboard and mouse. - All laptops and their accessories should be as light as possible.
+- Laptops pose a postural risk to users when used for long periods: (as a rule of thumb more than 2 hours per day). - Ideally the keyboard and screen should be separate, with the top third of the screen at eye level, this can be achieved through: - Using a docking station (preferred) with screen in an upright position. - Using with a laptop stand, keyboard and mouse when a separate monitor is not available. - All laptops and their accessories should be as light as possible.
 It is recommended that a backpack type carrier be considered if a laptop is to be carried frequently. - Avoid branded laptop cases for security.